-Jim’s SOF background as an Army Ranger has been critical in helping BAT bring solutions to clients’ expressed need for improved rotary wing CAS training.
+Jim’s SOF background as an Army Ranger has been critical in helping Blue Air Training bring solutions to clients’ expressed need for improved rotary wing CAS training.
 Jim began his career as a plank holder rifleman and eventually a squad leader in the 3/75th Ranger Battalion.
 He then went on to fly AH-64 Apaches for a short time before becoming an AH-6 Little Bird pilot for the 1/160th SOAR where he spent the last 16 years of his military career.

 With 5000 hours of flight time, including an impressive 360 combat hours, Jim retired with a Distinguished Flying Cross and twelve air medals–three with a Valor device.